2015 FIA World Endurance Championship: LMP2

-After the LMP2 field in 2014 was the smallest in the history of the WEC, with only four cars competing for the full season despite an initial seven entries in the category, the class has regained popularity with ten entries for 2015.
-Even with an increase in cars, defending LMP2 champions SMP Racing and driver Sergey Zlobin have opted not to return, instead focusing on the European Le Mans Series to develop their new BR01 chassis.
-2013 LMP2 champions OAK Racing return to the series under their own banner for team owner and driver Jacques Nicolet, while their G-Drive Racing operation which won four races in 2014 expands to a two-car operation in 2015.
-Sam Bird replaces Olivier Pla in the first G-Drive entry alongside Roman Rusinov and Julien Canal, while Gustavo Yacamán, Ricardo González, and Pipo Derani share the second car.
-All three entries will use the Ligier JS P2-Nissan combination.
-KCMG also remain in the series for 2015, replacing their Oreca 03 with the newer 05 chassis.
-Porsche driver Nick Tandy will join KCMG for part of the season when not driving the third Porsche LMP1, while Richard Bradley and Matthew Howson remain with the squad.
-Former Toyota LMP1 driver Nicolas Lapierre will serve as Tandy's replacement when he is unavailable.
-Strakka Racing, who had filed a full-season entry in 2014 but failed to participate after development delays with their Strakka Dome S103 chassis, return for 2015 with an unchanged program.
+After the LMP2 field in 2014 was the smallest in the history of the WEC, with only four cars competing for the full season despite an initial seven entries in the category, the class regained popularity with ten entries for 2015.
+Even with an increase in cars, defending LMP2 champions SMP Racing and driver Sergey Zlobin opted not to return, instead focusing on the European Le Mans Series to develop their new BR01 chassis.
+2013 LMP2 champions OAK Racing returned to the series under their own banner for team owner and driver Jacques Nicolet, while their G-Drive Racing operation which won four races in 2014 expanded to a two-car operation in 2015.
+Sam Bird replaced Olivier Pla in the first G-Drive entry alongside Roman Rusinov and Julien Canal, while Gustavo Yacamán, Ricardo González, and Pipo Derani shared the second car.
+All three entries used the Ligier JS P2-Nissan combination.
+KCMG also remained in the series for 2015, replacing their Oreca 03 with the newer 05 chassis.
+Porsche driver Nick Tandy joined KCMG for part of the season when not driving the third Porsche LMP1, while Richard Bradley and Matthew Howson remained with the squad.
+Former Toyota LMP1 driver Nicolas Lapierre serve as Tandy's replacement when he was unavailable.
+Strakka Racing, who had filed a full-season entry in 2014 but failed to participate after development delays with their Strakka-Dome S103 chassis, returned for 2015 with an unchanged program.
 Strakka were the only team campaigning Michelin tyres in LMP2 before switching to the Dunlops used by the rest of the category.